katelyn98/HealthyRide-Mapping/README.md

 # HealthyRide Mapping

+## This project has been featured as a 5 minute talk at CompSustDC 2020.
+The related video can be found in this repo.

-## This project will be featured as a 10 minute thunder talk at PyOhio 2020.
+## This project has been featured as a 10 minute thunder talk at PyOhio 2020.
 The related jupyter notebook is PyOhio Talk 2020.

 You can view the analysis that I have done in the two main jupter notebook files named 'PoorHousingConditionsMap' and 'MapLocationStation'